Quantum percolation and transition point of a directed discrete-time quantum walk

-Recently, first studies of two-state quantum walks in percolating graphs have been reported for circular and linear geometries\,\cite{KKN12} as well as for square lattices using a four-state particle\,\cite{LKB10}.
-Here we present the physically applicable model of a directed discrete-time quantum walk (D-DQW) to study quantum percolation of a two-state particle on a cascading two-dimensional (2D) lattice.
+Recently, first studies of two-state quantum walks in percolating graphs have been reported for circular and linear geometries\,\cite{KKN12} as well as for square lattices using a four-state particle\,\cite{OPD06, LKB10}.
+Here we present the physically applicable model of a directed discrete-time quantum walk (D-DQW) of a two-state particle to study quantum percolation on a 2D lattice.
 Not unexpectedly we find a non-zero percolation probability on a lattice of finite size when the fraction of missing edges is small.
 An increase in this fraction, however, quickly results in a zero percolation probability highlighting the importance of well-connected lattice structure for quantum percolation.
 Using the continuum approximation of the discrete dynamics we then derive an analytical expression for the percolation probability and show that it is in perfect agreement with the numerical result.
 Since the percolation threshold tends towards unity for large lattices, we find that the directed evolution in also agreement with the scaling prediction of localization for any amount of disorder\,\cite{AALR79}.